da380/PartIIStatistics/README.md

 ## Dependencies

-Only standard python packages are used, and you will likely have installed already.
+Only standard python packages are used, and you will likely have them installed already.
 But for reference, you will need:

 - `matplotlib`
 - `numpy`